Professional Certificate Programme for Sports Agents

 This is a practical session that will look at the workings of transfer markets, with a particular focus on transfer negotiations.
 The session will give the participants a practical understanding of how to negotiate deals and an insight into key aspects of transfer negotiations.

-Session 10: How to succeed in the Agent Market
+Study Week 10: Succeeding in the Agent Market

 This will be a panel session with speakers presenting about various aspects of being an agent in practice.
 The panel will comprise of academics researching in the area, agents, scouts and club representatives.